 Introduction to CO₂ pipeline design

-• CO 2 pipelines are an enabler for carbon capture and storage projects and are attracting significant attention.
+CO₂ pipelines are an enabler for carbon capture and storage projects and are attracting significant attention.
 Many projects in the UK and Europe are in advanced stages of design or preparing for construction.
 Equinor’s Northern Lights project in Norway leads the way, with the 12”, 100km offshore pipeline installed last year and start-up planned in 2024.
+Accordingly, pipeline engineers are now required to be familiar with the design and operation requirements of CO₂ pipelines.
+This talk provides a high-level introduction, touching on:

-• The CO 2 phase diagram, effect of impurities and implications for pipeline transport
+The CO₂ phase diagram, effect of impurities and implications for pipeline transport

-• Dense Phase vs Vapour Phase operation
+Dense Phase vs Vapour Phase operation

-• Materials and corrosion considerations
+Materials and corrosion considerations

-• Repurposing of redundant gas pipelines for CO 2
+Repurposing of redundant gas pipelines for CO₂

-• Design requirements for CO 2 pipelines
+Design requirements for CO₂ pipelines

-• Fracture control requirements
+Fracture control requirements

-• Pre-commissioning and commissioning considerations
+Pre-commissioning and commissioning considerations

-• Special requirements for operation, shut-down and de-pressurisation
+Special requirements for operation, shut-down and de-pressurisation

 15:10